yochaigal/cairn/submissions/style-guide.md

 ### Bestiary (the Monsters directory on the website)
 - Monster submissions to the website (distinct from an adventure conversion) must utilize the following website.
-- Note the Front Matter (starting with ---) at the beginning.
+- Note the Front Matter (starting with three dashes) at the beginning.
 - Note the space between the Monster Name, the stats, and the special entries.
 - For an example, see [here](/resources/monsters/acolyte) and the raw text [here](https://github.com/yochaigal/cairn/blob/main/resources/monsters/acolyte.md)